-Are you looking to find hypnotherapy near Durham for help with diabetes anxiety?.
-Quays Clinic of Hypnotherapy in North Shields can help you.
-Hypnotherapist Ian Smith is an Internationally respected therapist who has helped many of his clients to eliminate diabetes anxiety symptoms.
+Are you looking to find hypnotherapy near Durham for help with diabetes anxiety?
+Quays Clinic in North Shields can help you.
+Ian Smith is an Internationally respected therapist who has helped many of his clients to eliminate diabetes anxiety symptoms.
 Get the help you need today.

 Are you looking for information on diabetes?
 Quays Clinic can help you.
-Our bodies metabolism helps us to digest the food that we eat.
-Our foods are broken down into glucose, which is a form of sugar which gives our bodies the energy that it needs.
+Our body’s metabolism helps us to digest the food that we eat.
+Our foods are broken down into glucose, which is a form of sugar that gives our bodies the energy that it needs.

 Insulin is a hormone that our pancreas makes.
 The glucose travels through our blood and is absorbs into our cells.
 However, the insulin needs to be in our cells for the glucose to be absorbed.
 This article will review all about diabetes.